Deep Tissue Massage vs Trigger Point Therapy: Which is Right for You

 Exploring Trigger Point Therapy

 Trigger point therapy is a type of massage therapy that focuses on relieving muscle knots and tension in order to provide pain relief.
 This type of massage typically involves the application of pressure to specific areas located throughout the body, known as trigger points.
-The goal of this treatment is to release tightness and restore range of motion by breaking up adhesions between muscles and fascia—the connective tissue which surrounds them.
+The goal of this treatment is to release tightness and restore range of motion by breaking up adhesions between muscles and fascia, the connective tissue that surrounds them.

 Here are three benefits you can experience with trigger point therapy: